google/libgep/README.md

 GEP also provides a protobuf-lite version.
 Protobuf-lite is a light version of protobuf (the libraries are 1/10th the size of vanilla protobuf) in exchange of support for neither descriptors nor reflection.
+There is no support for text protobufs in lite mode, so the protocol will use binary ones in the wire.

 In order to use the lite version of GEP, you need to:

-1. ensure you define the GEP lite flag before you include any of the GEP header files (GEP_LITE).
+1. ensure you define the GEP lite flag before you include any of the GEP header files (`GEP_LITE`).
-2. link with the lite version of the libraries (libgepclient-lite.a and libgepserver-lite.a)
+2. link with the lite version of the libraries (`libgepclient-lite.a` and `libgepserver-lite.a`)

 Future Work
 -----------

-As mentioned before, currently GEP-based protocols need to adapt some amount of boilerplate (see the example/ directory) for each new protocol.
+As mentioned before, currently GEP-based protocols need to adapt some amount of boilerplate (see the `example/` directory) for each new protocol.
 Typically, the user needs to copy the protocol, client, and server stubs from an example, and fill them with her data.